mottensmann/GCalignR/README.md

     vignette("GCalignR_step_by_step", package = "GCalignR")
 ```

-If you encounter bugs or if you have any suggestions for improvement, just contact martin.adam.stoffel\[at\]gmail.com or meinolf.ottensmann\[at\]web.de
+If you encounter bugs or if you have any suggestions for improvement, just contact meinolf.ottensmann\[at\]web.de